Top 10 TypeScript Mistakes Beginners Make and How to Avoid Them

 Explanation

-mode enables a suite of safety checks that prevent common bugs and enforce better typing discipline.
+TypeScript’s strict mode enables a suite of safety checks that prevent common bugs and enforce better typing discipline.
 Unfortunately, many beginners disable it—either manually or by using loose tsconfig templates—to reduce friction during setup.

 This might seem helpful at first, but it quickly leads to loosely typed code, missed edge cases, and runtime errors that TypeScript could’ve caught.